 Notably, E4F1-KO/p53-deficient cells showed an unexpected reduction of the pyrimidine precursor, orotic acid, produced by mitochondria, as well as a strong down-regulation of CHK1 (mRNA and protein levels).
 This combined down-regulation of mitochondrial pyrimidine metabolism and replication checkpoint had strong impact on the survival of p53-deficient cancer cells (Rodier et al 2015).
 To mimic this apparent synthetic lethality, we combined CHK1 and of Dihydroorotate Dehydrogenase (DHODH) inhibitors.
 DHODH, is an enzyme located on the outer mitochondrial surface that controls orotic acid production.
 It has emerged as a therapeutic target in malaria or multiple sclerosis, and its inhibition effectively reduced tumor growth with moderate toxicity on normal human tissues.
 DHODH inhibitors reduce nucleotide (NTPs and dNTPs) pools, induce replication stress and trigger the ATR->CHK1 checkpoint and safeguard pathway.
 Following the same logic than in theme 2, we combined DHODHi that generates replication stress and checkpoint inhibitors to maximize cell toxicity.
-Combining treatment with the DHODHi Teriflunomide and the CHK1i (PF477736) we obtained potent cell killing in p53-deficient mouse and human cancer cell lines (Arnould et al, 2017, Patent 1000413903 /EP17305941) and importantly, tumor growth inhibition in vivo in TNBC PDXs.
+Combining treatment with the DHODHi Teriflunomide and the CHK1i (PF477736) we obtained potent cell killing in p53-deficient preclinical model and human cancer cell lines (Arnould et al, 2017, Patent 1000413903 /EP17305941) and importantly, tumor growth inhibition in vivo in TNBC PDXs.
 Interestingly, very low concentration (IC10) of CHK1 inhibitor sufficed to induce synergistic cell killing with DHODHi.

 We are currently extending this work to other DHODH and CHK1 inhibitors with the aim to identify the combination showing the highest efficiency at the lowest dose in order to optimize the efficiency/toxicity ratio.
 As part of this we have initiated collaborations with PO Vidalain and YL Janin, Pasteur Institute and ASLAN Ltd (Singapour) for other DHODH inhibitors.
 Based on recently reported effects of DHODH inhibition on Acute Myeloid Leukemia recurrence (Sykes et al, 2016), we are also investigating the impact of these combinations on TNBC CSCs.